Akbar: Consorts and concubines

-His second wife was the daughter of Abdullah Khan Mughal.
+His third wife was the daughter of Abdullah Khan Mughal.
 The marriage took place in 1557 during the Siege of Mankot.
 Bairam Khan did not approve of this marriage because Abdullah's sister was married to Akbar's uncle, Prince Kamran Mirza, and so he regarded Abdullah as a partisan of Kamran.
 Bairam Khan opposed the match until Nasir-al-Mulk persuaded him that he could not oppose it.
 Nasir-al-Mulk organised a joyful gathering and a grand feast.

-His third wife and one of his three chief consorts was his cousin, Salima Sultan Begum, the daughter of Nur-ud-din Muhammad Mirza and his wife Gulrukh Begum, also known as Gulrang, the daughter of Emperor Babur.
+His fourth wife and one of his three chief consorts was his cousin, Salima Sultan Begum, the daughter of Nur-ud-din Muhammad Mirza and his wife Gulrukh Begum, also known as Gulrang, the daughter of Emperor Babur.
 She was at first betrothed to Bairam Khan by Humayun.
 After Bairam Khan died in 1561, Akbar married her in the same year.
 She was the foster mother of Akbar's second son, Murad Mirza.
 She was a poet and actively played a role in the politics of the Mughal court during Akbar's and Jahangir's reigns.
 She is regarded as the senior-most wife of Akbar.
 She died childless on 2 January 1613.

-Akbar's fourth and favourite wife, Mariam-uz-Zamani, commonly known by the misnomer Jodha Bai, was the daughter of the ruler of Amer, Raja Bharmal, and by birth, was of Rajput caste.
+Akbar's fifth and favourite wife, Mariam-uz-Zamani, commonly known by the misnomer Jodha Bai, was the daughter of the ruler of Amer, Raja Bharmal, and by birth, was of Rajput caste.
 They got married on 6 February 1562 at the imperial military camp in Sambhar, Rajasthan, near Amer, and became one of Akbar's chief consorts.
 She gradually became one of his influential wives and was said to possess uncommon beauty.
 Shortly after marriage, Akbar named her 'Wali Nimat Begum' (Blessings/Gift of God).
 Their marriage took place when Akbar was on his way back from Ajmer after offering prayers to the tomb of Moinuddin Chishti.
 Raja Bharmal had conveyed to Akbar that he was being harassed by his brother-in-law Sharif-ud-din Mirza (the Mughal hakim of Mewat).
 Akbar insisted that the Raja should submit to him personally; it was also suggested that his daughter should be married to him as a sign of complete submission.
 Her marriage is considered one of the most important events in the history of the Mughal Empire.
 She became his first wife to have given birth to Akbar's sons.
 In 1564, she delivered twins named Mirza Hassan and Mirza Hussain and in 1569, she was honoured with the title of 'Mariam-uz-Zamani' after giving birth to their third and first surviving son, Prince Salim (the future emperor Jahangir), the heir to the throne.
 She was also the foster mother of Akbar's favourite son, Daniyal Mirza.